PyThaiNLP/docker-thai-tokenizers/README.md

 # Thai Tokenisers

 This repository is a collection of almost all Thai tokenisers that are publicly available.
+Having this collection allows us to try each algorithm as ease via Docker.

-Each project, or called  `vendor`, has its own Docker image with a `entry` script.
+Technically, each project (called  `vendor`) has its own Docker image with a `entry` script and auxiliary scripts.
-This script brings a unified interface, allowing us to run those algorithms in the same way.
+These scripts bring a unified interface, allowing us to run those algorithms in the same way.

 Please see [Usages](#usages) for more details.

 ## Setup
 - Pull necessary Docker images.
 Please check [Docker Hub][dockerhub] for the avaliable images.